DanteX86/modern-gopher/README.md

 A modern, feature-rich terminal-based client for the Gopher protocol built in Python.

-> 🔥 **New in v0.2.0**: Loading indicators, session management, and enhanced user experience!
+> 🔥 **New in v1.2.0**: Enhanced connection stability (60s timeout), improved error handling, and comprehensive bug fixes!

 ## 🎯 Current Status